Julien Neaves – Editor

 #3 Cold War (Series 7, Eleventh Doctor)

-Of all the nine series of NuWho, Series 7 stands out as the most uneven and features the most mediocre episodes.
-And matters were not helped by the series being split into the “Goodbye to Ponds” half and the “Meet the dull Impossible Girl” half.
+Of all the nine series of Modern Who, Series 7 stands out as the most uneven, and features the most mediocre episodes.
+And matters were not helped by the series being split into the “Goodbye to Ponds” half and the “Meet the Dull Impossible Girl” half.
 For the latter half we got this unremarkable episode featuring the Eleventh Doctor and Clara on a Soviet sub facing off against an Ice Warrior, a Classic Who alien returning after almost 40 years.

-But the episode managed to make the Ice Warrior less interesting than he was in the days of the Second and Third Doctor by making his form a survival suit and the real Ice Warrior a reptilian creature that enjoys giving people head massages.
+But the episode managed to make the Ice Warrior less interesting than he was in the days of the Second and Third Doctor by making his form a survival suit, with the real Ice Warrior being a reptilian creature that enjoys giving people head massages.
 It was supposed to be claustrophobic and scary a la Alien but it is just boring and dumb.
 If not for the Ice Warrior shout out, as dubious as it was, this episode could have taken the top/bottom spot on this list.

 #1 Fear Her (Series 2, Tenth Doctor)

 David Tennant is a lot of people’s favorite Doctor (I would put him second after Tom Baker myself) and most of his episodes are infinitely rewatchable.
-But not “Fear Her.”
+But not Fear Her.
 Not one bit.

 Let’s see what went wrong: Silly plot?
 Check.
-Heavy handed child abuse message?
+Heavy-handed child abuse message?
 Check.
 Awful child actress?
 Check.
 Stupid “Scribble Monster” and “Sketch Monster?”
 Check and check.
 Adds absolutely nothing to the series or mythology?
 Check, check and double check.

 I had actually forgotten about this episode until I stubbed my toe on it during a previous episode binge.
-And the level of suckage was most painful especially as it came right after “Love and Monsters” and I was still in recovery mode.
-Skip “Fear Her.”
+And the level of suckage was most painful especially as it came right after Love and Monsters, and I was still in recovery mode.
+Skip Fear Her.
 You will miss nothing and you will avoid it sucking down the quality of everything around it like a whirlpool of crap.